 I love Barcelona.
 Why?
 It’s the city that has a little bit of everything.
 The capital of Catalonia is brimming with culture, a rich history, amazing architecture, picturesque streets, exquisite cuisine and beautiful beaches.
 The list is simply endless.
-Here are my five must see sights and things to do in Barcelona for those making their first foray to the city.
+Here are my five must-see sights to add to your Barcelona itinerary for those making their first foray to the city.

 Barrio Gothic is home to Europe’s most beautiful and oldest thoroughfares.
 On previous visits I’ve strolled around these windy streets, often lost.
 That’s the beauty though as you stumble across relics ranging from ancient Roman buildings, 14th Century gothic churches to quirky tapas bars, shops and cafes.